Sheik Yerbouti: Writing and recording

-Some songs, such as "Rat Tomago", are linked by brief pieces of musique concrète, and studio dialog from Zappa band members, Terry Bozzio and Patrick O'Hearn.
-In making "Rubber Shirt", Zappa combined a track of Terry playing drums in one musical setting with one of Patrick playing the bass in another.
+Songs on side two, such as "Rat Tomago", are linked by brief pieces of musique concrète, and studio dialog from Zappa band members Terry Bozzio and Patrick O'Hearn.
+In making "Rubber Shirt", Zappa combined a track of Bozzio playing drums in one musical setting with one of O'Hearn playing the bass in another.
 The original performances differed in time signature and in tempo.
 Zappa described this technique as xenochrony.

 The album was engineered by Joe Chiccarelli.
 He later explained: "[Zappa's] engineer couldn’t make the session and so he decided to take a chance on me.
 I’m so thankful ever since that day because he gave me a career."

-Reception
+Critical reception

 Initially, the album was met with mixed reviews, due to the lyrical content.
 Despite this, the album remains a cult favorite among Zappa fans to this day.
 The song "Bobby Brown" was extremely popular in Scandinavia.
 Zappa was reportedly so astounded by its success that he wanted CBS to hire an anthropologist to study why the song became such a big hit.

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "If this be social 'satire,' how come its sole targets are ordinary citizens whose weirdnesses happen to diverge from those of the retentive gent at the control board?
 Or are we to read his new fixation on buggery as an indication of approval?
 Makes you wonder whether his primo guitar solo on 'Yo' Mama' and those as-unique-as-they-used-to-be rhythms and textures are as arid spiritually as he is.
 As if there were any question after all these years."